Why choose a Westpac Car Loan?

 - Be aged 18 years or over

-- Hold a current Australian driver’s licence or learner’s permit, and
+- Hold a current Australian driver’s licence or learner’s permit

-- Be a permanent resident of Australia, or
+- Be a citizen or permanent resident of Australia, or hold an

 If you have any questions about whether your visa is an acceptable migrant visa that qualifies you to apply for a personal loan with us, please call our Personal Lending Centre on 1300 720 697 discuss.